Social Media Scrapers: What Actually Works in 2026

 The X API history is a lesson in platform risk.
 Twitter's API was free with generous limits until October 2022 — then Elon Musk's acquisition led to the free tier being killed in February 2023, replaced by a $100/month Basic plan capped at 10,000 tweet reads/month.
 For most data use cases, that's insufficient.
 A researcher monitoring a brand keyword that gets 500 mentions per day would exhaust their monthly quota in 20 days.
 The API is effectively priced to push teams toward the $5,000/month Pro tier.

 What still works without the API: public profile scraping.
 If someone's account is public (the default for brand and creator accounts), their profile page is accessible in any browser — including a Chrome extension.
 Username, display name, bio, follower count, following count, pinned tweet, and the last 20–40 tweets visible on the timeline are all extractable.
-For competitive intelligence (monitoring what competitors tweet about), public timeline scraping covers most use cases.
+The full Twitter/X scraper guide covers block rates by method (twscrape vs Playwright vs Chrome extension), why snscrape broke in 2023, and the complete no-API workflow for competitive intel and brand monitoring.
 For B2B lead generation from social media, Twitter/X is a lower-priority platform — LinkedIn, Google Maps, and Yelp produce higher-quality business data.

 X's $100/month Basic API gets you 10,000 tweet reads/month — that's $0.01 per tweet.
 Scraping public profiles from a real browser gets you the same public data for $0.
 For most monitoring and research use cases, the API adds cost without adding access.